songyang123321/flutter_serial/example/README.md

 import  'package:flutter_serial/flutter_serial.dart';
 ~~~
 ## ❓ Usage
-If you encounter any issues please refer to the API docs and the sample code in the  `example`  directory before opening a request on Github.
+If you encounter any issues please refer to the API docs and the sample code in the  `example` .

 ### Example app
 The  [`example`](https://github.com/arunkumarchauhan/flutter_serial/blob/main/example/lib/main.dartt)  directory has a sample application that demonstrates the features of this plugin.